L'Innovation department store fire: The À L'Innovation store

 The À L'Innovation department store was situated in central Brussels, on the fashionable Rue Neuve/Nieuwstraat, one of the main commercial streets in Belgium, located between the Place de la Monnaie/Muntplein and the Place Charles Rogier/Karel Rogierplein.
 It was housed in a purpose-built edifice constructed by the leading Art Nouveau architect Victor Horta in 1901.

-The store was subsequently radically altered over the years by integrating various neighbouring buildings to finally have five floors and a total of 24,000 m² of shelving and 8,000 m² of warehouses.
+The store was subsequently radically altered over the years by integrating various neighbouring buildings to finally have five floors and a total of 24,000 m2 of shelving and 8,000 m2 of warehouses.
 By the time of the fire, in 1967, it was one of the main department stores in Belgium with daily takings of 30 million Belgian francs.
 (Note: This amount is roughly equivalent to €4.3 million today when taking into account inflation.)
 It was described as a "Temple of fashion, palace of housewives, luxury bazaar where you could [almost] find anything."

 Context and fire

-An exhibit featuring American merchandise that began on 5 May and included blue jeans, barbecue equipment and paper dolls had created outrage among a pro-China group called "Action for the Peace and Independence of Peoples."
+An exhibit featuring American merchandise that began on 5 May and included blue jeans, barbecue equipment and paper dolls had created outrage among a pro-China group called "Action for the Peace and Independence of Peoples".
 In the days leading up to the fire, picketing outside the store had taken place, while pamphlets promising greater conflict also circulated.

 The blaze began in the five-storey structure at approximately 13:30 when more than 1,000 people were in the store.
 The store was built with an atrium in its centre, open to all floors and topped with a skylight, an architecture that behaved like a chimney giving a steady air draft to the store's wooden floors and walls.
 Cries of "fire!" caused panic, with virtually the entire store engulfed in just 10 minutes.
 No sprinkler system or other active fire-fighting system was present.
 Many shoppers rushed to windows, since the main stairway was enveloped in thick black smoke, while some jumped to their deaths before fire ladders arrived.
-Still others went to the roof and escaped via nearby buildings.
+Others still went to the roof and escaped via nearby buildings.
 Some employees, having become used to the exploding fireworks that protestors had set off, ignored pleas to leave the building until it was too late.